JonzyBonzy9/computerVisionChallenge/README.md

 Authors: Paul Jegen, Moritz Geissler, Martin Muenster, Jonah Driske, Öykü Şevketbeyoğlu

 # GUI
 This includes a hint regarding the final packaging of the app.
 Provide an .mlappinstall file (includes all necessary files).
+Webapp will also be a part of it.